gailhantson/digital_garden/content/learning_out_loud/250201_obsidian_for_ontologies.md

 author: Gail Hantson
 ---

-> RIP Niklas Luhmann you would have loved RDF
+RIP Niklas Luhmann you would have loved RDF.

 I’m thinking a lot about ontologies lately.
 When I “learned to code”, HTML was up first, and thanks to my Wikipedia surfing habit I learned about Tim Berners Lee and his vision for the semantic web pretty early on.
 I didn’t fully understand it then, and I still don’t now, but I keep coming back to this cloud of related topics because it feels interesting and useful.
 I’m probably going to get some things wrong here – that’s why this is “learning out loud” and not “authoritative knowledge on a topic” – you’re in my digital garden and you’re henceforth subject to my  work in progress.